Chef Emeril Lagasse

 Chef Emeril Lagasse received his first culinary experience from his mother, Hilda, when he was a boy growing up in the small town of Fall River, Mass.
 As a teenager, he worked at a Portuguese bakery where he mastered the art of bread and pastry baking.
 Upon high school graduation, Lagasse was offered a full scholarship to the New England Conservatory of Music, but decided to pursue a career as a professional chef.
 He earned a degree from the respected culinary fortress, Johnson and Wales University, and later received an honorary doctorate degree from the university.
 Lagasse then traveled to Paris and Lyon, France, where he polished his skills and learned the art of classic French cuisine.
 Returning to the United States, Lagasse practiced his art in fine restaurants in New York, Boston and Philadelphia before heading south to the Big Easy.
 Lured to New Orleans by Dick and Ella Brennan, Lagasse established his star at their legendary restaurant, Commander's Palace, where he was executive chef for seven and a half years.

 As a national TV personality, he has hosted more than 2,000 shows on the Food Network, and is the food correspondent for ABC's "Good Morning America."
 He is also the host of Fresh Food Fast and The Originals with Emeril both airing on Cooking Channel.
-Most recently, Lagasse joined Top Chef Seattle - season 10 of Bravo's hit food series Top Chef - as the show's newest chef and restaurateur at the judges' table.
-His latest show, Emeril's Florida, premiered January 2013 on the Cooking Channel.
+His latest TV show, Emeril's Florida, premiered January 2013 on the Cooking Channel.
+Most recently, Lagasse joined the judges' table on Top Chef New Orleans - season 11 of Bravo's hit food series Top Chef.

-Lagasse is the author of 17 bestselling cookbooks including Emeril's New New Orleans Cooking, which introduced his creative take on Creole cuisine.
-His latest cookbook, Emeril's Kicked-Up Sandwiches: Stacked with Flavor, was released in October 2012.
+Lagasse is the author of 18 bestselling cookbooks including his first, Emeril's New New Orleans Cooking, which introduced his creative take on Creole cuisine.
+His latest cookbook, Cooking with Power, will be released in October 2013.

 Lagasse's restaurant company, Emeril's Homebase, is located in New Orleans and houses restaurant operations, a culinary test kitchen for cookbook and recipe development, and a boutique store for his signature products.